-In this month’s Student Success Story, we’re featuring writer Vanessa Infanzon, who is juggling 12 clients at a time while still maintaining a healthy work-life balance.
+In this Student Success Story we’re featuring writer Vanessa Infanzon.
+Read on to find out how she turned a hobby into a career, and her hacks for juggling 12 clients at a time while still maintaining a healthy work-life balance.

 Thank you for sharing your story, Vanessa!